JoshuaWaldron215/HMBLtrash/replit.md

 - **Stripe**: `STRIPE_SECRET_KEY` and `VITE_STRIPE_PUBLIC_KEY`
 - **JWT**: `JWT_SECRET` for token signing
 - **Node Environment**: `NODE_ENV` for environment-specific behavior

-### Collaborative Development Setup
-**For team collaboration with shared database:**

-1. **Database Sharing**:
-   - Share the `DATABASE_URL` from your Replit environment with collaborators
-   - All developers work with the same live PostgreSQL database
-   - Schema changes sync automatically via `npm run db:push`

-2. **Environment Variables Setup**:
-   - Each collaborator needs to add the shared `DATABASE_URL` to their Replit environment
-   - Other secrets (Stripe keys, JWT secret) should also be shared for consistency

-3. **Schema Management**:
-   - Run `npm run db:push` after any schema changes in `shared/schema.ts`
-   - Database migrations are handled automatically by Drizzle
-   - Test data is seeded automatically on first startup

 ### File Structure
 ```